captaincode0/captaincode0-silex-skeleton/README.md

     $app->mount("/myroute", new MyController());
 ```

-**If at this point you don't have idea about what i am saying, read the documentation, or if you find a bug on my code, you are welcome to make an issue on github**
+**If at this point you don't have idea about what i am saying, read the documentation, or if you found a bug on my code, you are welcome to make an issue on github**